ajclemens/reinforcement_learning/README.md

 ### Abstract
-I am using openAI `gym` to train reinforcement learning models to solve the cartpole control problem.
+I am using openAI `gym` to train reinforcement learning models to solve the cartpole control problem in simulation.
 I have implemented two solutions to the problem, a Deep Q-Network (DQN) algorithm using `keras`, and a neuroevolution of augmenting topologies (NEAT) genetic algorithm using `neat-python`.

 ### Problem Statement

-The purpose of this project is an evaluation of the state of modern reinforcement learning algorithms and their applications.
+Are modern reinforcement learning and genetic algorithms such as DQN and NEAT capable of solving a classic control problem in simulation without being explicitly told how to behave?

+> It is shown here that modern reinforcement learning algorithms such as DQN and NEAT are capable of solving a classic control problem in simulation without being explicitly told how to behave.

+### Applications

 Deep learning advancements in reinforcement learning have not only improved the capabilities of artifical intelligence (AI) but also made AI more accessible.
 I personally wanted to explore the capabilities of modern reinforcement learning algorithms and what kind of problems they can solve.
+The applications of training models in simulation are tremendous.
 Self driving cars and robotics are two areas in particular that could benefit from training models in simulation.
-These methods have the potential of saving a lot of time and money (in simulation car crashes don't matter).
+Training in simulation saves time and money (in simulation car crashes don't matter).
+In the future we will train models in simulation and then bring them into the real world (e.g. robot locomotion).

-> It is shown here that modern reinforcement learning algorithms such as DQN and NEAT are capable of solving a classic control problem in simulation without being explicitly told how to behave.

 ## Theory
 ### Part 1: Deep Q-Network